Volunteer Opportunities

 Beautification Committee

 The Beautification Committee is a group of residents who volunteer their time to plant flowers throughout the City.
-Many of the volunteers will plant and continue to water and weed their flowers at various city park signs, City Hall, John P. Murzyn Hall flower pots, the welcome to Columbia Heights sign, and a few other locations throughout the city.
+Many volunteers will plant and continue to water and weed their flowers at various city park signs, City Hall, John P. Murzyn Hall flower pots, the Welcome to Columbia Heights sign, and a few other locations throughout the city.
 Public comments are received every year on how people appreciate the colorful flowers added to our public spaces.
-Many volunteers take care of a park sign near to where they live.
-If you are interested in volunteering call (763) 706-3734 for more information or email dsaefke@columbiaheightsmn.gov.
+Many volunteers take care of a park sign near where they live.
+If you are interested in volunteering, call (763) 706-3734 for more information or email dsaefke@columbiaheightsmn.gov

 Big Brothers Big Sisters

 The Big Brothers Big Sisters program in the City of Columbia Heights started at Highland Elementary in 2011.
 Columbia Heights is the only department in Anoka County involved in this program.
 Department staff who volunteer to be a Big Brother or Sister go into the school to meet their matched student.
-The two will play games, read, make crafts and develop a mentoring relationship.
-If you are interested in becoming a mentor call Karen Olson (763) 706-8106 or visit the Big Brothers Big Sisters Page for more information.
+The two will play games, read, make crafts, and develop a mentoring relationship.
+If you want to become a mentor, call Karen Olson at (763) 706-8106 or visit the Big Brothers Big Sisters Page for more information.

 Bitty Kitty Brigade

 The Bitty Kitty Brigade provides care for orphaned neonatal kittens.
 It partners with animal rescue organizations and impounds facilities to improve survival rates within the neonatal kitten population.
 For questions, email info@bittykittybrigade.org.
-Find out more about volunteering and kitten adoption/foster care on their website.
+Learn more about volunteering and kitten adoption/foster care on their website.

 First Lutheran Church After School

 Volunteers are wanted to provide neighborhood children ages 4 to 18 with safe places to connect and grow.
-When it is safe After School will return to offering in-person tutoring help, sports, playground games, and crafts.
-Kids and volunteers will get their temperatures taken and be asked to wear masks.
+After School offers in-person tutoring help, sports, playground games, and crafts.
 The kids meet Tuesdays and Thursdays, 4:30-6 pm, at First Lutheran Church, Columbia Heights.
-Volunteers will be required to undergo a background check and agree to follow the group's policies.
+Volunteers must undergo a background check and agree to follow the group's policies.
 There is no need to be a member of the church to volunteer.
-Contact Rachel James, Director of Children Youth and Family Ministries at First Lutheran Church, at rachelj@flcch.org or 763-788-9653, for more information.
+Contact Rachel James, Director of Children Youth and Family Ministries at First Lutheran Church, at rachelj@flcch.org or 763-788-9653 for more information.

 Friends of the Library